MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/assign-admin-roles.md

 3. Choose **More** > **Edit contact information**.

 4. In the **Mobile phone** box, type the number of a mobile phone—including the country code if the user has one—that can receive a text (SMS) message.
-This phone number is also used when you reset your password for your Office 365 admin account.
+This phone number is also used when you reset your password for your admin account.

     You need a mobile phone that's capable of receiving text messages for password reset only if one or both of the following applies to you: